 It’s important to choose the right toothbrush – one designed especially for children aged 2-5 years.
-These toothbrushes have small oval heads, soft bristles of different heights and a non-slip, cushioned handle.
+These toothbrushes have small oval heads, soft bristles of different heights and non-slip, cushioned handles.
 They also often have cartoons and fun designs on the handle, which your child might like.

 The novelty of electric toothbrushes might also appeal to your child.
 Some electric toothbrushes can give a slightly better clean than manual brushes, but it’s best to go with what your child prefers.

 After cleaning your child’s teeth and gums, rinse the toothbrush with tap water.

 Store the toothbrush upright in an open container to allow it to air-dry.

 You should replace toothbrushes every 3-4 months, or when the bristles get worn or frayed.